 What Are Accident Benefits?

-The FSCO provides an accident benefits definition :
+The FSRA provides a definition :

 "This section of your automobile insurance policy provides you with benefits if you are injured in an automobile accident, regardless of who caused the accident, including supplementary medical, rehabilitation and attendant care, caregiver, non-earner and income replacement benefits.
 Options exist to increase most of these coverages."

 The Statutory Accident Benefits Schedule (SABS) is an important document that outlines what is covered under your policy.

 It applies to all basic automobile policies.
 It outlines the mandatory and optional limits for medical care, income replacement, death, funeral expenses and loss of income from disability.

 Accident benefits are mandatory in Ontario.
 All policies will include include it.
 There are standard and optional additions that you can add to your plan.

 Here is what the benefits will cover across the province :

 - Income replacement benefits : If you are unable to work, you may qualify for benefits of 70% of your gross income, capped at $400 per week.
 You have the option to increase of up to $1,000 per week.